 Fitness to Practise procedures affect students studying on an academic course leading to a professional qualification.
-This includes teaching, nursing and social work students.
+This includes teaching, nursing, healthcare, and social work students.

 What makes a student unfit to practise?

 The following circumstances would render a student unfit to practise:

 a) exploiting the vulnerability of a patient, client or pupil (including to establish a sexual relationship)